KIRPAT/RESTful-Database-API/README.md

 # RESTful-Database-API (v0.1)

 **What is this?**
-An API for doing CRUD operations on databases with HTTP requests, a.k.a. *RESTful Database API*.
-It is initially designed for MongoDB, and not yet complete.
-I'm stil working on it.
-When the v1.0 is released, it means the MongoDB part is finished.
-If I can find the time, I will be working on v2.0 for mySQL/mariaDB capability.
+An API for doing CRUD operations on databases with HTTP requests, hence the name: *RESTful Database API*.
+It is (initially) designed for MongoDB, and not yet complete.
+When the v1.0 is released, it means that the MongoDB part is finished.
+The next verison, v2.0 will focuss on mySQL/mariaDB.

 **What is this API made of?**
 * NodeJS, as the environment.